-- I’m active on Twitter, and Facebook, and the Fediverse (Mastodon, Gnu Social, and so on).
+- I’m active on Twitter, and Facebook, and the Fediverse (Mastodon, Gnu Social, etc).

 There are a few ways to keep track!

 My Pinboard profile is public, my Instapaper profile is public, and I tweet a lot of links.
-A couple of disclaimers: 1) The mere fact of reading is not endorsement, yadda yadda yadda.
+Disclaimers: 1) The mere fact of reading is not endorsement.
 2) Occasionally I save something to Instapaper — which pipes it through to Pinboard — and then I end up deleting it unread.
-But that’s uncommon.